marnix/zigmmverify/README.md

 - Clean-up / refactor VerifyState + ScopeDiff:
   Add methods, move functionality between these structs.

-- Finish the iterator for 'mandatory hypotheses for given expression':

-   * When going backwards over the active hypotheses list:

-      - add the variables from that $e hypothesis.

 - For each $a and $p statement, build the corresponding `InferenceRule`.

   This uses the above iterator.